pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Features
 ********

-* Fast and simple tree data structure based on a single :py:class:`~pyTooling.Tree.Node` class.
+* Fast and simple tree data structure based on a single :class:`~pyTooling.Tree.Node` class.
 * A tree can be constructed top-down and bottom-up.
 * A node can have a unique ID.
 * A node knows its level (distance from root).